EliahuBen-Reuven/vpc/console-tutorial.md

 To create a VPN:
 1. In the navigation pane, click **Network > VPNs**.
-1. On the VPN page, click **New VPN gateway** and specify the following information:
+1. Click **New VPN gateway** and specify the following information:
     * **Name**: Enter a name for the VPN gateway in your virtual private cloud, such as `my-vpn-gateway`.
     * **Virtual private cloud**: Select your VPC.
     * **Resource group**: Select a resource group for the VPN.